 - GRP Excited to add Sam Rosen to Its Ranks.
 How Did He Get the Role?
 Hustle.
 Here’s the Story.
 (Mark Suster, Booth grad).
 Great post on what it takes to break into VC.

-- Venture Evolved: Getting a VC Job.
-Category of multiple posts from Professor Heltzer on getting a job in venture capital.
+- Venture Evolved: Category of VC posts from Professor Heltzer, many of which on getting a job in venture capital.

 - PE and VC recruiting process (video via Jason Heltzer.
 Password=catapult)

 - How to get a job in VC Part I: Mostly good advice here (via Seth Levine).

 - How to get a job in VC Part II.
 These are the most common methods, but does not preclude others.

 - How to get a PE job in 2550 words.
 We do not agree with the “recruiters only” approach, but otherwise useful content.

 - How to break into PE.
 Identifies the prominent recruiting firms in PE.

 - 2019 Compensation Survey from Heidrick & Struggles.
 Includes cash and equity comp.
 PE and VC combined.

 - Venture Dealr Dilution Illustrated: A great visual example of the effect of dilution over time